-These figures show that, since 2013-2014, the numbers of people seeking asylum by plane have also tripled, but the number of those granted protection visas (granted refugee status, after merits review) has declined during the same period.
+These figures show that, since 2013-2014, the numbers of people seeking asylum by plane has jumped, but the number of those granted protection visas (granted refugee status, after merits review) has declined during the same period.
 In 2018-2019, there were 24,566 people seeking asylum other than irregularly by boat, but only 1,650 grants.

 Where do they come from?

 The major increase since 2016-2017 appears to be largely the result of an increase in numbers from Malaysia and, in the past year, China in particular, although there were also significant increases in applications from other countries such as India and Vietnam.

 The number of asylum claims reflects, in part, the ability of citizens of certain countries to enter Australia on valid visas.
 For example, there are large numbers of Malaysians and Chinese international students, and considerable skilled migration from India.
 The top 10 nationalities of those who seek asylum by plane are quite different from those who come by boat, with many more from our surrounding Asia-Pacific neighbours.
 In the past five years, the main nationalities seeking asylum by plane include those from China, Malaysia, India, Pakistan and Vietnam.